helfrichmichael/prusaslicer-novnc/README.md

 Like other Docker containers, you can pass your Nvidia GPU into the container using the `NVIDIA_VISIBLE_DEVICES` and `NVIDIA_DRIVER_CAPABILITIES` envs.
 You can define these using the value of `all` or by providing more narrow and specific values.
 This has only been tested on Nvidia GPUs.

-In unraid you can set these values during set up.
+In unraid you can set these values during set up, **additionally, please add the "Extra Parameters" with `--runtime=nvidia` to ensure the GPU passes through**.
 For containers outside of unraid, you can set this by adding the following params or similar  `-e NVIDIA_DRIVER_CAPABILITIES="all" NVIDIA_VISIBLE_DEVICES="all"`.
 If using Docker Compose, uncomment the enviroment variables in the relevant docker-compose.yaml file.

 In addition to the information above, to enable **Hardware 3D acceleration** (which helps with visualizing complex models and  sliced layers), you must set an environment variable.
 You can do this by either adding `-e ENABLEHWGPU=true` to the `docker run` command or including `- ENABLEHWGPU=true` in your Docker Compose configuration.